Aatmjeet/Aatmjeet/README.md

 ## I'm an Engineer, Developer, Video Editor, Artwork Designer and Gamer!

-- 🔭 I’m currently working on a Steam-Trading [website]!
+- 🔭 I’m currently working on my research on Low Power Wide Area Networks
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Computer Networks
 - 👯 I’m looking to collaborate with an Open Source Developer
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I used to make some fragmovies on YouTube.

 ### Spotify Playing 🎧